syncfusion-content/blazor-docs/blazor/diagram/layout/flowchart-layout.md

 ## How to customize the decision output directions

 The decision symbol in a flowchart represents a question or condition that leads to different paths based on a binary outcome (Yes/No, True/False).
-You can customize the output direction of these paths using the `YesBranchDirection` and `NoBranchDirection` properties of the `FlowchartLayoutSettings` class.
+You can customize the output direction of these paths using the [YesBranchDirection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FlowchartLayoutSettings.html#Syncfusion_Blazor_Diagram_FlowchartLayoutSettings_YesBranchDirection) and [NoBranchDirection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FlowchartLayoutSettings.html#Syncfusion_Blazor_Diagram_FlowchartLayoutSettings_NoBranchDirection) properties of the [FlowchartLayoutSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FlowchartLayoutSettings.html) class.

-`Left In Flow`: Arranges the Yes/No branch to the left of the decision symbol.
+[Left In Flow](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BranchDirection.html#Syncfusion_Blazor_Diagram_BranchDirection_LeftInFlow) - Arranges the Yes/No branch to the left of the decision symbol.

-`Right In Flow`: Arranges the Yes/No branch to the right of the decision symbol.
+[Right In Flow](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BranchDirection.html#Syncfusion_Blazor_Diagram_BranchDirection_RightInFlow) - Arranges the Yes/No branch to the right of the decision symbol.

-`Same As Flow`: Aligns the Yes/No branch in the same direction as the flow of the decision symbol.
+[Same As Flow](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BranchDirection.html#Syncfusion_Blazor_Diagram_BranchDirection_SameAsFlow) - Aligns the Yes/No branch in the same direction as the flow of the decision symbol.

 The following table will explain the pictorial representation of the behavior: